What is in this leaflet

 - Irregular heartbeat

-These are serious to very serious side effects.
-You may need urgent medical attention.
-These side effects are rare.
+The above list includes serious to very serious side effects.
+You may need urgent medical attention or hospitalisation.
+These side effects are very rare.

 Other problems are more likely to arise from the ulcer itself rather than the treatment.